super-unknowledge/data-inspector/README.md

 Call generate_distribution_chart → confirm PNG under static/

 ### Lessons learned
-Test the MCP server in isolation first — Inspector saves hours of debugging the full stack.
+- Test the MCP server and its tools with the MCP inspector first.
-Mind the environment — Old Node/npx breaks Inspector; relative DB paths break when clients spawn servers from different cwd.
+- Mind the environment — Old Node/npx version breaks the MCP inspector; relative DB paths break when clients spawn servers from different cwd.
-Groq message history is strict — Only standard fields go to the API; keep UI state elsewhere.
+- Groq message history is strict — Only standard fields go to the API; keep UI state elsewhere.
-Session state is persistent — Streamlit survives failed API calls; bad history poisons later turns.
+- Session state is persistent — Streamlit survives failed API calls; bad history poisons later turns.
 A reset fixes more than you’d expect.
-Llama tool calling on Groq is imperfect — Multi-turn tool loops need careful message formatting; expect occasional XML hallucinations.
+- Llama tool calling on Groq is imperfect — Multi-turn tool loops need careful message formatting; expect occasional XML hallucinations.
-MCP in architecture ≠ MCP at runtime — Direct imports are fine for a demo; true MCP stdio is better for composability and Inspector-driven dev.
+- MCP in architecture ≠ MCP at runtime — Direct imports are fine for a demo but true MCP stdio is better for composability and Inspector-driven dev.